 What is Coronavirus (COVID-19)?

-Coronavirus (COVID-19), pronounced “kr-ow-nuh-vai-ruhs” is a new respiratory illness that has never been seen in humans before.
-Symptoms are often mild and similar to a cold or the flu.
+Coronavirus (COVID-19) is a new respiratory illness that has never been seen in humans before.
+Symptoms are usually mild and similar to a cold or the flu.
 They typically appear 2-14 days after exposure to the virus.
 Initially, symptoms of COVID-19 only included cough, shortness of breath, and fever.
-However, it’s likely that you have COVID-19 if you have at least 2 of the following symptoms: fever, chills, repeated shaking with chills, muscle pain, headache, sore throat, and/or new loss of taste or smell.
-It’s important to remember people with respiratory diseases such as asthma or cystic fibrosis, those with weakened immune systems, or people over the age of 60 years old may experience severe symptoms that could be life-threatening.
+However, it’s likely that you have COVID-19 if you have at least 2 of the following symptoms: fever, cough, shortness of breath or difficulty breathing, fatigue (tired), muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, and diarrhea.
+It’s important to remember people with respiratory diseases such as asthma or cystic fibrosis, those with a weakened immune system, or people over the age of 60 years old may experience severe symptoms that could be life-threatening.

 How do people get this virus?

 The virus is found in an infected person’s mucous, saliva and/or sputum (secretions from the lungs).
-COVID-19 likely spreads when an infected person sneezes or coughs close to a non-infected.
+COVID-19 spreads when an infected person sneezes or coughs close to a non-infected person.
 The virus can also be spread by touching contaminated objects or surfaces.

 How is COVID-19 affecting children and teens?